Sunday, June 30, 2024

 While Henry's sister-in-law Judy (Sullavan) welcomes Olivia to the family home, his sister Hannah (Bainter) and brother David (Young) are anything but pleasant.
 David's feelings eventually change from hate to attraction, to Judy's dismay, but Hannah's behavior grows worse and worse.

 It's strongly implied that Hannah's attachment to her brothers is what might be termed "unnatural," and she causes no end of trouble.
-She's tolerated David's marriage to Judy, the local girl he grew up with, but she's determined to devastate Henry's relationship for Olivia for no logical reason whatsoever.
+She's tolerated David's marriage to Judy, the local girl he grew up with, but she's determined to devastate Henry's relationship with Olivia for no logical reason whatsoever.

 As I noted in my original 2010 review, it's rather amazing that the movie ends with Hannah pouring coffee rather than being taken to jail or a psychiatric hospital, as she's really that disturbed!